NHNam181/CTF-collection/CyberApocalypse2025/A_new_hire/solve.md

 And we got the flag!

 ## The intended way
 The flag inside the configs file was so obvious.
 Let's turn back to the endpoint that we discovered in the CV.
-Revisiting the endpoint we have a Resume.pdf.lnk and download it.
+Revisit the endpoint, we have a Resume.pdf.lnk and download it.
 I began to check the metadata of the file:
 ```bash
 └─$ exiftool Resume.pdf\ \ \(1\).download
 ExifTool Version Number         : 12.76